-Rehabilitation authority is the employer responsibility and authority under the SRC Act to manage the return to work of their injured employees.
+Rehabilitation authority is the employer responsible under the SRC Act to manage the rehabilitation of their injured employees.

 Rehabilitation program is a structured series of activities and assistance to maintain or return an employee to suitable employment; maintain or improve an employee’s activities of daily living; and includes a return to work plan.

 Return to work hierarchy means the following descending order of goals in relation to maintaining or returning an employee to suitable employment:

 - same job/same employer;